United4Surveillance/signal-detection-tool/inst/rmd/help_tab.md

 and time trends.
 The baseline is computed using only the last 7 time points.
 EARS was developed by CDC and published in Hutwagner et al. (2003).

-**Mean** This method calculates the mean of all previous case counts while downweighting past outbreaks, ensuring that the mean remains unbiased by previous high case counts.
-This mean serves as the expected value for the current number of cases.
-A threshold is then determined using a prediction interval derived from the mean, applying either a Poisson or negative binomial distribution.
-The choice of distribution is based on the fitted dispersion of the data.

-**Timetrend** This method models the expected number of cases by a regression with an intercept and a time trend.
-It uses all the full previous data to fit the regression.
-It downweighting past outbreaks, ensuring that the fitted expected number of cases remains unbiased by previous high case counts.
-A threshold is then determined using a prediction interval derived from the mean, applying either a Poisson or negative binomial distribution.
-The choice of distribution is based on the fitted dispersion of the data.

-**Harmonic** This method models the expected number of cases using a harmonic sin-cos regression that includes an intercept but no time trend.
-The harmonic sin-cos wave elements are used to model seasonality which occurs in the data.
-The model is fitted using all available historical data while downweighting past outbreaks to ensure that the estimated expected number of cases is not biased by previous high case counts.
-A threshold is then determined using a prediction interval derived from the model’s mean, applying either a Poisson or negative binomial distribution.
-The choice of distribution is based on the fitted dispersion of the data.

-**Harmonic with time trend** The same as the Harmonic method but with fitting a time trend to account for the underlying trend in the data.

-**Step harmonic** This method models the expected number of cases using the season groups defined in the Farrington outbreak detection algorithm.
-The year is divided into 10 seasonal windows, each with a constant expected case count within its respective season group.
-This approach offers flexibility in capturing seasonal patterns, such as a faster decline following a rise, but it requires more data for accurate fitting.
-The regression model also includes an intercept.
-The model is fitted using all available historical data, with past outbreaks downweighted to ensure that the estimated expected number of cases remains unbiased by previous high case counts.
-A threshold is then determined using a prediction interval derived from the model’s mean, applying either a Poisson or negative binomial distribution, depending on the fitted dispersion of the data.

-**Step harmonic with time trend** The same as the Step harmonic method but with fitting a time trend to account for the underlying trend in the data.

-**Covid19 Pandemic correction** The “Pandemic Correction” feature, accessible via an additional button, applies an interrupted time series analysis to the outbreak detection methods.
-In the Mean model, separate means are fitted for the periods before and after the selected intervention date.
-For models that include a time trend, both the intercept and time trend can differ following the intervention.
-However, the seasonality components are fitted across the entire time period and are not adjusted based on the intervention date.
-This approach allows you to model changes in case counts, such as a decline due to the pandemic, and to capture a different time trend that may emerge afterward.
-A critical assumption behind these models is that the current case counts are represented by the model applied after the intervention, meaning it models the case counts which occurred during and following the pandemic.

 ### Signals tab